PROGRAM

 • Advanced Micreconomics I (Bloise, 36 hours, syllabus) *

-• Advanced Macroeconomics I (Paciello, 36 hours, syllabus) *
+• Advanced Macroeconomics I (Paciello, 36 hours, syllabus, from RoME) *

 • Advanced Game Theory (Attar/Pommey, 18 hours, syllabus) *

-• Dynamic Programming I (Michelacci, 9 hours, syllabus) *
+• Dynamic Programming (Michelacci, 16 hours, syllabus, from RoME) *

 II Module